kevinctofel/Gatsby/posts/im-tired-of-managing-contacts-you-do-it.md

 I'm fine with trusting my Mastodon information with someone I don't know that runs a server, [Kris Nova](https://hachyderm.io/@nova) rocks BTW, but would I feel the same with my contact data?
 That issue won't be easy to overcome.

 G﻿etting that contact information to phone and email apps might be a challenge although I think it could be a minor one.
-Client apps to make calls or send emails typically support CalDAV at the very least, if not LDAP as well.
+Client apps to make calls or send emails typically support CardDAV at the very least, if not LDAP as well.
 I'm certainly no expert but I'm thinking I could "subscribe to" or access contacts on my server through client apps.

 ## W﻿hat's the point or end result?